Driving From New York to Florida with Dogs

 If you are in a hurry, the most direct way to do it is via I-95 in one straight shot: a brutal 18-to-20 hour ride from New York City to Miami Beach!
 We’ve done it once.
 Not fun.

 Most people break the trip up into a very manageable two days.
-That’s what we usually do, that’s roughly ten hours of driving each day.
+That’s what we usually do, that’s about ten hours of driving each day.
 Switching drivers every few hours makes the trip easy.

 We’ve found the perfect place to stop midway: the Best Western Hotel in Lumberton, North Carolina.
 It’s famous for being super-dog friendly; it’s right off I-95; it’s affordable; the rooms are comfy; and the staff there is great.
 We’ve stayed there several times.
 Here’s a link to reviews on Trip Advisor.
 It has 63 rooms, but during high season the hotel fills up quickly, so plan ahead.
 You can reach the hotel here.